samsmithnz/samsmithnz/README.md

-I am Sam Smith, an Application Development Manager at Microsoft, helping customers with their software development journeys.
+I am Sam Smith, a Customer Success Architect at GitHub, helping customers with their DevOps journeys with GitHub.

 <ul>
     <li>
-        I'm primarily interested in developer productivity with DevOps and .NET.
+        I'm primarily interested in developer productivity with DevOps and GitHub.
+I am also interested in .NET, Azure PaaS, and game development
     </li>
     <li>
         I'm on Twitter: https://twitter.com/samsmithnz